Pick of the Pops: Alan Freeman

 1966: Quite Beside the Point: The Harry Roberts Sound

-In 1966, Alan Freeman decided on a new signature tune for Pick of the Pops and this is the one that was chosen: Quite Beside the Point by The Harry Roberts Sound.
+In 1966, Alan Freeman decided on a new signature tune for Pick of the Pops and the one that was chosen was called Quite Beside the Point by The Harry Roberts Sound (currently unavailable on video).